 “Yes.”
 Gwen stopped too, her eyes narrowing as her voice deepened.
 “Figure skating is better than hockey.”

-“Not as cocky as you…” Sticking out her bottom a bit, she bent over and spoke in a teasing tone, “Ice prick.”
-She knew how much Morgan hated that nickname, and her smile grew when she saw that she had set him off.
+“Not as cocky as you…” Sticking out her bottom, she bent over and spoke in a teasing tone, “Ice prick.”
+Morgan hated that nickname, and her smile grew when she saw she set him off.

 There was a playful shock in his eyes, Morgan’s eyebrows rising.
-“Awww…someone’s getting their ass beat now.”
+“Aww…someone’s getting their ass beat now.”

 “So, how do we settle this?”
 She crossed her arms too, a wicked grin on her lips.